weyoss/redis-smq/README.md

 ## Current MQ Architecture Overview

-Highlevel overview of how RedisSMQ works:
+High-level overview of how RedisSMQ works:

 - An application publishes messages using a producer.
 - Consumers pull messages off queues and start processing.
 - If an error occurs, messages are unacknowledged.
 Otherwise, once acknowledged, messages are moved to the `acknowledged queue`.
 - Unacknowledged messages are re-queued with optional `retryDelay`.
-When `retryThreshold` exceeds, messages are put in the `deal-letter queue`.
+When `retryThreshold` is exceeded, messages are put in the `deal-letter queue`.

 &nbsp;